fwhdzh/FaultFuzz/README.md

 mvn spring-boot:run
 ```

+User can update `faultfuzz-backend/src/main/resources/application.properties` to specify the port that the server runs on.

-Then the user can access the test server through the frontend of FaultFuzz.
+Then the user can access the test server via the FaultFuzz frontend.
-After inputting the address of the test server, the user can click the "check
+After entering the test server's address, the user can click the "check
-connection" button to confirm that the backend has been started and the frontend
+connection" button to confirm that the backend is running and the frontend
-can correctly connect to the backend.
+can uccessfully establishes a connection with the backend.

-We have provided a visual frontend as a website on [AppSmith
+We have provided deploy FaultFuzz frontend as a website on [AppSmith
 cloud](https://app.appsmith.com/app/faultfuzz/readme-652b42d079d5b0084315e511?branch=master).
-Users can also deploy the frontend website on their own computer with our
+Users can also deploy the frontend website on their own computer using our accessible [frontend source code](https://github.com/fwhdzh/FaultFuzz-FrontEnd).
-published frontend source codes.

 ### Step 2:  (Optional) Preparation of user-defined I/O points.

-FaultFuzz allows users to annotate the I/O points within the target system for testing purposes.
-It offers both annotation-based marking and API-based marking functionalities.
+FaultFuzz allows users to annotate the I/O points within the target system for
+testing purposes, providing both annotation-based marking and API-based marking
+functionalities.

-To annotate the I/O points, users first need to add a dependency on FaultFuzz-inst in their project.
-If the target system is based on Maven structure, they can add the following to the pom.xml file:
+To annotate the I/O points, users first need to integrate a dependency on
+FaultFuzz-inst into their project.
+If the target system is based on Maven
+structure, they can add the following dependency to the pom.xml file:

 ```
 <dependencies>